Pergih/Nasa2025/presentation/demo-script.md

 ### **Part 1: Multi-Wavelength Vision (30 seconds)**

-**Action**: Click background dropdown, switch from "ESO Optical" to "NASA WISE Infrared"
+**Action**: Click background dropdown, switch from "DSS Optical" to other surveys

-**Script**: *"Watch what happens when we switch from optical light - what human eyes see - to infrared from NASA's WISE satellite."*
+**Script**: *"Watch what happens when we switch from optical light - what human eyes see - to other wavelengths that only satellites can detect."*

-*[Wait for background to change]*

-**"Same sky, completely different view.
-Now we're seeing warm dust, star formation regions, and objects hidden behind cosmic dust.
-This is how satellites see beyond human vision."**

-**Action**: Switch to "ESA Planck CMB"

-**"And here's the cosmic microwave background - the universe's baby picture from 380,000 years after the Big Bang.
-Only satellites can see this."**
+*[Switch between different surveys]*

+**"Each survey shows the same sky but reveals different phenomena.
+The ESO optical survey shows stars as we'd see them, while other wavelengths reveal hidden structures and cosmic phenomena that are invisible to human eyes."**

 ### **Part 2: Object Exploration (40 seconds)**